nnienaber2/conduct/privacy-policy.md

 User "Personal Information" is any information about one of our users which could, alone or together with other information, personally identify him or her.
 Information such as an email and password, a real name, and a photograph are examples of “Personal Information.”

 User Personal Information does not include aggregated, non-personally identifying information.
-We may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.
+We may use aggregated, non-personally identifying information to operate, improve, and optimize our w[Website](terminology.md#website) and service.

 We may use and/or disclose Protected Health Information in the same manner as Personal Information, as described above.
 Additional uses or disclosures of Personal Health Information shall require the Patient’s authorization or a valid authorization on the Patient’s behalf.